 This is the leading annual tournament for the League of Legends (LoL) game.
 It was first held in 2011 at the DreamHack digital festival, and is now one of the most anticipated esports contests of the year.
 The winning team is presented with the “Summoner’s Cup,” along with a hefty share of the prize money.
 The most recent winners took home over $2 million.

 The format for the League of Legends World Championship has changed a few times over the years.
-As it stands, 16 teams qualify for the tournament based on their performances in regional leagues.
+As it stands, 24 teams qualified for the tournament based on their performances in regional leagues in 2017.
 The following leagues all have either two or three automatic qualifiers:

 The remaining spots at the tournament are determined by a playoff system known as the International Wildcard Qualifiers.
 Successful teams from the following leagues are entered into the playoffs: